Dealing with Insomnia? The Middle of the Night is a Great Time for Creativity

 List making is a great way to engage your brain in happy thoughts.
 Jot down your favorite childhood foods, outfits you loved, kids in your seventh grade class, and the 20 most significant events of your girlhood.

 Next, count your blessings.
 List the qualities you admire about each of your friends, your 50 favorite songs of all time, or the best books you’ve ever read.
 A festive notebook or journal adds to the fun of list making.

 I pick a topic I know nothing about and investigate!
 I’ve now studied why the sky is blue (to settle that issue for myself once and for all), the sex life of Victorian women, the invention of the vacuum cleaner, beach houses in Tahiti, and the life of Gloria Steinem (whom I respect for her brains and her grace).

 The Junk Drawer

 Straighten out that messy drawer.
-I’ve found a purple rubber worm, a pencil from the New York World’s Fair, tampons (haven’t needed them in six years), a pacifier (and my youngest child is thirty), an expired driver’s license, a plethora of keys, the missing earring to a pair I adore, and my business card from 1998.
+I’ve found a purple rubber worm, a pencil from the New York World’s Fair, tampons (haven’t needed them for over a decade), a pacifier (and my youngest child is 30), an expired driver’s license, a plethora of keys, the missing earring to a pair I adore, and my business card from 1998.
 What did I chuck and what did I keep?
 I’ll leave that up to your imagination.